IBMSpectrumComputing/k8s-sym-client-controller/README.md

 # the taskOuput is used to record the output from Symphony client
 # the taskFunction is the function that defined by user to handle the tasks from taskInput
 #
-# to create a request for a specific namespace, add the namespace name at the end of the command
+# to create a request for a specific namespace, add the namespace name at the end of the command like "-n dept-a"
 kubectl create -f artifacts/examples/example-sessionjob.yaml

 # check task status through the custom resource